 - Know your students’ IEPs/504s

-To create an equitable learning environment for everyone, it is important to familiarize yourself with students’ IEP or 504 plans.
-If you have a student with a 504 or IEP plan, you are legally required to make any necessary accommodations as outlined in the 504 or IEP.
+To create an equitable learning environment for everyone, it is important to familiarize yourself with students’ Individualized Education Program (IEP) or 504 plans.
+If you have a student with a 504 or IEP plan, you are legally required to make any necessary accommodations as outlined in that plan.
 You can work with the school counselor or teaching specialists to better understand the student’s specific needs.

 - Develop a behavior management plan

 Disruptive classroom behavior can affect not just the teacher, but the other students in the classroom as well.
 Developing a behavior management plan can help you prepare for the inevitable moment a student or students exhibit disruptive behaviors — with the understanding that some behaviors are of much less consequence than others (talking out of turn vs. being defiant or aggressive).

 Inclusive Learning Resources for Teachers

-- National Center for Learning Disability – NCLD advocates for people with disabilities offering programs and resources for parents, young adults, professionals and educators.
+- National Center for Learning Disability (NCLD) — NCLD advocates for people with disabilities offering programs and resources for parents, young adults, professionals and educators.
 They also publish reports and studies on a range of topics related to disability and offer scholarship information for students with learning and attention issues.

 - Wrightslaw — Wrightslaw is a great resource for those looking to learn more or stay up-to-date on special education law, education law and advocacy for children with disabilities.

-- TASH — TASH works to advance inclusive communities through advocacy, research, professional development, policy, and information and resources for parents, families and self-advocates.
+- TASH — TASH works to advance inclusive communities through advocacy, research, professional development, policy and information and resources for parents, families and self-advocates.
 They offer several different publications including a blog, annual reports, a podcast and more.